ankitscse27/neighborly/README.md

 # neighborly
-Neighborly LKO This project helps people in Lucknow connect for urgent needs.
+This project helps people in Lucknow connect for urgent needs.
 Created by Ankit Singh.
 # 🤝 Neighborly LKO | Community Help Platform

 **neighborly** is a hyper-local community assistance portal designed for the residents of **Lucknow (LKO), India**.
 It connects neighbors for urgent needs like Blood Donation, Tutoring, and Volunteering.